Appointing former Attorney-General Martin Amidu as Special Prosecutor is a bold step in the fight against age-old corruption but he’s no saviour.

 What is possible in the future is that corruption will continue to go in more innovative ways because citizens who are supposed to be part of the fight have not been given the relevant tools to engage and participate.
 These people will be compelled to support the criminals to rob the country.

-The passage of the 15-year-old RTI Bill cannot be deferred to 2019 or any other year.
-Ghana was first to work on the Freedom of Information Bill before other countries in West Africa, but we have been left behind.
+The passage of the eight-year-old RTI Bill cannot be deferred to 2019 or any other year.
+Ghana was the first to work on the Freedom of Information Bill before other countries in West Africa, but we have been left behind.
 The other countries with politicians who have nothing to hide from the public have gone ahead to pass the law.

 These transitional countries such as Liberia, Sierra Leone, Guinea, Cote d’Ivoire and Burkina Faso are coming out of civil wars or political crises but their leaders are committed to doing the right things for their citizens.
 But the most stable democracy in the region is still sleeping.